leeooox/nimvisa/README.md

 rm.close()
 ```

-As limited bandwidth, I only implement it on windows10 64bit system.
+As limited bandwidth, I only implemented it on windows10 64-bit system.